-Tithing is a topic that many Christians wonder about.
-Does the New Testament say we need to tithe?
+Tithing is a topic that many Christians often wonder about.
+Does the New Testament say we should tithe?

-Are New Testament believers required to give 10% of their income?
+Are New Testament believers required to give 10% of their income to the church?
 What does the Bible teach about tithing?

 The issue of tithing is an important one for the church today.
-Many church leaders teach that tithing is required, while others believe tithing was only for the Old Testament Jews.
+Many church leaders teach that tithing is required.
+Others say it was just for Old Testament Jews.
+There is confusion about what the New Testament teaches on this practice.

 In this article, I’ll dive deep into what the Bible really says about tithing in the New Testament.

 My goal is to present a balanced look at the biblical evidence on both sides of the debate.
-I encourage open-mindedness and teach what the Bible says about tithing, not what church tradition has passed down.
+I teach what the Bible says about tithing, not church tradition.
+I encourage open-mindedness.

 A Summary of Tithing in the Old Testament